ewilde/crane/README.md

 #Please show me?
 `crane init SallyFx`

-This create a new project called SallyFx in the current directory.
-(We were in c:\dev\temp)
+This creates a new project called SallyFx in the current directory.

 ```
 > crane init SallyFx